bericp1/SocSim/README.md

 ##  SocSim

 ...simulates the spread of different kinds of information through a defined community.
-Using a graph to represent the community, nodes within the graph represent entities such as people and edges within the graph are directed and represent the relationships between these people.
-Each relationship has a type and each type of relationship has defined weights that represent the possibility a specific type of information will be shared between the two people that the relationship specifically connects.
-SocSim generates the community graph from static JSON resources files that define all people, their relationships, etc. It then asks for a message from the user (and some important meta data regarding the message) and sends the message through the graph.
-Stateful information for individual messages such as who has heard the message, if what they heard differed from the original messsage (e.g. the telephone game), etc. is stored in a hash table alongside the message, whose data will be formatted and outputted once the message has made its go-around.
+Using a graph to represent the community, nodes within the graph represent people and edges within the graph are directed and represent the relationships between these people.
+Each relationship has a type and each type of relationship has defined weights that represent the probability that a specific type of message will be shared or transferred between the two people that the relationship specifically connects.
+Each type of message has a default probability of transfer and an optional maximum number of times the message can be shared (in order to simulate the decay of information value in a simple way).

+SocSim generates the community graph from static JSON resources files that define the possible message types, all possible relationship types, all people, and all of the relationships between people.
+The user can then input a message and some important meta data regarding the message and send it through the graph.
+Stateful information for individual messages such as who has heard the message, from whom the message came, etc. is stored in a hash table alongside the message (in what shall be called a parcel), whose data will be formatted and outputted once the message has made its go-around.

+SocSim also provides some analytical data, insight, and predictions about how a message will traverse the community, such as the most likely path between two people a type of message will take.

 ### Dependencies